 Arizona’s capital is Phoenix, Arizona’s most populous city, and the seat of Maricopa County.
-This city is also the fifth most populous city in the nation and the most populous state capital in the United States.
-More than 4.2 million residents have made the “Valley of the Sun” their home, as the metro-Phoenix area is referred to.
+Phoenix is also the fifth most populous city in the nation and the most populous state capital in the United States.
+More than 1,537 residents have made the “Valley of the Sun” their home.
 Phoenix is the largest city in Arizona and is among the largest cities in the country.
-Spanning 517 square miles, and coming in at two times the size of Tucson, this city is in the northeastern segment of the Sonoran Desert, in the south central part of Arizona, in the southwestern United States.
+Spanning 517 square miles, and coming in at two times the size of Tucson, Phoenix is in the northeastern segment of the Sonoran Desert, in the south central part of Arizona, in the southwestern United States.

-Originally a resort city, Phoenix experiences sunshine 299 days out of every year with high summer temperatures around 106 degrees and winter lows well above freezing at 42 degrees.
-There are only 20 days annually with measurable precipitation, accounting for less than 8 inches of rain and no snow.
+Originally a resort city, Phoenix experiences sunshine 299 days out of every year with high summer temperatures around 105 degrees and winter lows above freezing at 42 degrees.
+There are only 20 days annually with measurable precipitation, accounting for 9 inches of rain and no snow.

 Phoenix is rich in performing arts, museums, fine arts, architecture, tourism, cuisine, sports, parks and recreation, and so much more to offer.

 Phoenix has a lot to offer for recreation including zoos, botanical gardens, hiking in the mountains, relaxing on the river, museums, sports games, science centers, festivals, and more.
 There are restaurants, shops, golf courses, spas, and every creature comfort you could imagine.

 Phoenix Real Estate

 Residents of Phoneix, on average, earn annual household incomes of around $48,452, just below the $51,492 state average.
 Homes in Phoenix hold average values of around $200,800, which is slightly above the $194,300 state average.